Description

 'Total return, when measuring performance, is the actual rate of return of an investment or a pool of investments over a given evaluation period.
 Total return includes interest, capital gains, dividends and distributions realized over a given period of time.
 Total return accounts for two categories of return: income including interest paid by fixed-income investments, distributions or dividends and capital appreciation, representing the change in the market price of an asset.'

-• During the last 3 years, the total return, or increase in value is -50.6%, which is lower, thus worse than the value of 31.5% from the benchmark.
+• During the last 3 years, the total return is -52.2%, which is smaller, thus worse than the value of 35.3% from the benchmark.

 CAGR: